Everything you need to know about caring for a genuine jute rug

 If your furry friend has an accident on the rug, clean it up as soon as possible.
 Like water, pet mess can cause stains and discolouration, so to maintain the beauty of your jute rug, make sure to jump on it - and fast.

-Like we said earlier in this article - the jute rug trend isn’t going anywhere in 2021.
-Homeowners and interior decorators are looking for natural fibres and all things eco-friendly, so you can count on a genuine jute rug to complete the look of your home.
+The jute rug trend isn’t going anywhere this decade.
+Homeowners and interior decorators are looking to natural fibres and all things eco-friendly in the new year, so you can count on a genuine jute rug to complete the look of your home.